-Throughout 2017 ARTC had interest expressed by existing or new access holders in potential contractual volume growth.
+ARTC is currently in discussions with a number of coal producers over potential new volume contracts.
 To provide a richer level of analysis in the current demand environment, this Strategy also provides a 'most likely' volume forecast in addition to the usual 'contracted' and 'prospective' scenarios.
 This scenario is based on contracted volume, plus volumes for which there is strong evidence that they could be produced, and for which there is interest in contracting.